What Is a Stakeholder?

 Since stakeholders are part of the BoD, they also make significant business decisions.
 They also make decisions such as implementing a new idea, liquidations, and acquisition decisions.

-Stakeholders can also misuse their power by pressurizing the teams and business owners to obey their decisions.
+They can also misuse their power by pressurizing the teams and business owners to obey their decisions.

 Monitor Laws and Regulations

-Stakeholders can also help the business grow.
+They can also help the business grow.
 They can share ways to find new markets for the products, ways to make sales, new ideas, and so on.
 They can also bring the other stakeholders in the market to the team.

 What Are the Stakeholders’ Examples?